Key Takeaways

 1:1 conversation Most common - build rapport

-Panel with team Address each person
+Panel with team Address each person, make eye contact

 Virtual/video Strong camera presence - body language guide